Features

 Attendant | Fitzrovia, Clerkenwell & Shoreditch

-But not only have Attendant already done that, they’ve actually worked around the old Victorian urinals and turned them into one of the best coffee shops in London, with quirky counter seating, where you can knock back one of their own-roasted, smooth seasonal espressos or single-origin pour-overs, and a hefty sandwich (prepared in the former toilet attendant’s office, if it makes you feel any better).
+Probably the most unusual coffee shop in London, Attendant’s flagship is based in a former public toilet.
+They’ve worked around the old Victorian urinals and turned them into quirky counter seating, where you can knock back one of their own house-roasted, smooth seasonal espressos or single-origin pour-overs, and a hefty sandwich (prepared in the former toilet attendant’s office, if it makes you feel any better).
 It’s so good, you’ll spend more than just a penny.

 Address: 27a Foley Street, W1W 6DY | 75 Leather Lane, EC1N 7TJ | 74 Great Eastern Street, EC2A 3JL